tinaponting/protect-wordpress/README.md

 Updated files:

+- Updated: 221025 htaccess +.htacces1 for more speed and protection:)
 - Updated: 221024, .htacces1 for more speed and security:)
 - Updating: 221020 BBQ custom codes.
 - Updated: 221019 wp-includes, works! = Ready to work for you!